 "IBM's SAN Volume Controller [SVC] is a good, solid product," says Toigo.
 The SAN SVC and the SAN File System are part of IBM's Virtualization Engine Suite for Storage.
 "Everyone has been waiting for this for years, at least since IBM started talking about StorageTank maybe four years ago," says Mike Karp, an analyst at Enterprise Management Associates in Boulder, CO.
 Unlike those who have tried to introduce storage virtualization products previously, IBM seems to understand that virtualization really isn't a product at all, but a capability that enables benefits such as lower TCO and streamlined management, Karp explains.
 When virtualization is applied to storage, the business payback can be significant.

-How hot: was simmering,
+How hot: was simmering, now suddenly very hot.